Monday, November 3, 2025

 He said he was afraid he would be working over tonight, since most of the second shift workers were at boiler school out of state.

-I have begged and begged him to take those classes, but he says it does not come with a pay increase, you are just certified to work on the boiler.
+I have begged him to take those classes, but he says there is no pay increase, you are only certified to work on the boiler.

-With the new company, you have to be certified to work on it.
+With the new company, you have to be certified to touch it.

 I find that a bunch of bull hockey.

-No exaggeration, Cowboy has worked in that plant for 46 years, and he has built most of the equipment they use.
+No exaggeration, he has worked in that plant for 46 years, and he has built most of the equipment they use.

 But now he is not allowed to work on the boiler because he is not certified.